Jubiar01/biar-fca/SECURITY.md

 ## Reporting a Vulnerability

-The ws3-fca team takes security bugs seriously.
+The biar-fca team takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report a Security Vulnerability?